-Again solving these equations for symmetric matrix $D_{2s_i}$ and continuing on with other lines give the form of $D_{2s_i}$.
-The same applies for arbitrary matrix $D_{2s_i,2s_j}$ and similar process works for $D_{2r,2s_i}$. \item[{\bf iv)}] The proof of this Item is similar to Item $(3)$. \end{itemize} \end{proof}
+Again solving these equations for symmetric matrix $D_{2s_i}$ and continuing on with other lines give the form of the block $D_{2s_i}$.
+The same applies to the arbitrary block $D_{2s_i,2s_j}$ and similar process works for $D_{2r,2s_i}$. \item[{\bf iv)}] The proof of this item is similar to item $(3)$. \end{itemize} \end{proof}